 - Playfully avoided in Jade Empire: the main character has (from a very early point in the game) a personal merchant spirit that constantly follows him/her from the spirit world, making sure that you will always have access to a shop-full of magical goodies wherever you are.

 - In Xenogears, a couple of dungeons had shops run by Fixbots; one could choose "I don't trust you" when talking to them, leading to a fight...but doing so would (obviously) remove the shop, seeing as you just killed the owner.
+Meanwhile, in the second disc, most dungeons had a shopkeeper/inn at the beginning, since you couldn't leave the dungeon until it was done.

 - The first Paper Mario game has a bored storeroom guard in Bowser's Castle that will gladly sell Mario his inventory (at heavily inflated prices, of course).